alecbcs/lookout/README.md

 ```

 #### Github Config

 Github limits the number of requests per day for unauthenticated clients.
-To get a Github key [please follow the documentation on cuppa's page](https://github.com/DataDrake/cuppa#github-personal-access-keys).
+If you are getting a `Not Found` error when trying add a Github entry to lookout, you'll need to create a Github personal access key and add it to the lookout config.
+To get a Github key [please follow the documentation on cuppa's Github page](https://github.com/DataDrake/cuppa#github-personal-access-keys).

 ## License